Ariadne Campbell scoffed.

 “I’ve been called many things, Ms. Campbell, but never ‘over-hyped’.”

 All heads turned to behold a man of middling height and pale flesh standing before them.
 The intruder wore an off-white suit, expertly tailored, a red tie and a jet black overcoat, tipped at the collar with expensive furs and leather loafers that clattered musically upon the gala’s marbled floor as the cane that followed with them.
 His features were sharp and angular and his opaque blue eyes reflected the light in prismatic sparks that were diluted from the thick and serpentine whorls of smoke that roiled up from a daintily clutched cigarette – half smoked – which he held in his left and leather gloved hand.

-Darby’s face lit up as he saw the man, his long-sought quarry as Campbell’s own feel in dismay.
+Darby’s face lit up as he saw the man, his long-sought quarry as Campbell’s own fell in dismay.
 She’d not actually expected to meet the man when she’d accepted invitation as Partridge was notoriously aloof.
-Some who knew him reported that he was partial to month long vanishing acts and where he went then was anyone’s guess.
+Some who knew him reported that he was partial to month long vanishing acts; where he went was anyone’s guess.

 “M-Mr. Partridge!
 Hello, I’m-”

 “Ashton Darby.
 Newspaper man.
 Culture reporter for The New Daily Standard.
-I read your column,” the fat man waited in vain for the artist to comment on the quality of his column, when he did not the light faded from his eyes and he twirled the notepad with agitation, “And you’re Ariadne Campbell, and this must be your friend,” Lynder turned to Calvin with the faintest trace of a smile and extended one of his thin, leather-gloved hands.
+I read your column,” the fat man waited in vain for the artist to comment on the quality of his writing; when he did not, the light faded from his eyes and he twirled the notepad with agitation, “And you are Ariadne Campbell, and this must be your friend,” Lynder turned to Calvin with the faintest trace of a smile and extended one of his thin, leather-gloved hands.